Enclosures and wandering animals

 You must keep you dog within your property boundary.
 Our local laws state that dog enclosures must:

-- allow for public access to the front door or utilities
+- allow for public access to an entry on the dwelling and to all local utilities

 - be built of strong and firm fencing materials

-- stop the animal escaping over, under or through the barrier
+- prevent the dog escaping over, under or through the fence or barrier

-- not be smaller than 10 square metres (excluding any area taken by a swimming pool)
+- not be less than 10 metres in area and exclude any swimming pool area

 If your dog is subject to a control issue we may enforce up to 1.8 metre high fencing or improvements to your dog's enclosure.